-- [x] c.
+[x] c.
 Child's information for determining eligibility (e.g., identity, age, citizen/immigration status)

-- [x] Required at Initial Determination

-- [] Required at Redetermination

 Eligibility staff accept a verbal attestation of a child's identity, age, and citizenship and then confirm this information by first using information available in the electronic case record or systems available to the department.
 These other internal systems allow for verification with either a birth certificate verified at WA department of Health, a cross match with the social security administration or with the federal database for confirming non-citizen eligibility for federal benefits (SAVE).
 If this is not available, then eligibility staff request proof of identification, age, and citizenship form the family directly.
-Note that children who have received protective services and are referred to DCYF for subsidy eligibility can be approved.